Sherri Gingerch asks, "What is humidity and how does it work?"

-Humidity is created by water vapor.
-By definition, it's a measure of the amount of water vapor in the air.
+Great question Sherri.
+Humidity is a quantity representing the amount of water vapor in the atmosphere or a gas.